Example: [Vanishings, 1990]

 There are two key elements that set this particular tale apart from all others in which someone vanishes and those involved deny the one who has gone missing was ever there to begin with.
 They are the refurbishment of the hotel room and the reason for the deception (contagious disease).
 (Though often pointed to as examples of this legend, both the 1957 film Bunny Lake is Missing and the 1938 film The Lady Vanishes lack these elements.)

 Although this tale is the stuff of classic horror fiction, it has also circulated as a true story for about a century now.
 The most prominent version of the vanishing hotel room was related in Alexander Woollcott's While Rome Burns in 1934.
 Woollcott claimed the story had appeared in a Detroit newspaper in 1889, but no such article has yet been located.

-Sightings: The vanishing hotel room was featured in the following novels: Belloc Lowndes' 1913 The End of Her Honeymoon, Lawrence Rising's 1920 She Who Was Helena Cass, Sir Basil Thomson's 1925 The Vanishing Of Mrs. Fraser, and Ernest Hemingway's 1926 The Torrent Of Spring.
+Sightings: The vanishing hotel room was featured in the following novels: Belloc Lowndes' 1913 The End of Her Honeymoon, Lawrence Rising's 1920 She Who Was Helena Cass, Sir Basil Thomson's 1925 The Vanishing Of

 It has also turned up in the following films: The Midnight Warning (1932), Verwehte Spuren (1938), and So Long at the Fair (1950).

 This legend was also dramatized as a "true story" on a 2002 episode of the FOX television program Beyond Belief.